Apple sold more phones than any other company including Samsung in the last quarter of 2016.

 He says: “It’s hard to say with confidence that a single feature drove customers to upgrade, such as increased durability.
 It is likely a combination of improvements leading to consumers perceiving the iPhone 7 models as superior”.

 That explains why Apple users upgraded, not why customers of other phone brands switched to Apple.
-Gorton says the Note 7 problems meant some consumes questioned their loyalty to Samsung.
+Gorton says the Note 7 problems meant some consumers questioned their loyalty.

 It looks as if Apple’s surge is greater than upgrades and Samsung refugees alone might suggest.